 Pay by: Student loan from Student Finance England/Wales

-Once you receive your loan confirmation letter from Student Finance you can begin the online registration process.
+Once you receive your loan confirmation letter from Student Finance you can begin the registration process.
 When you reach the registration page, you will be able to indicate that you are expecting to see an adjustment for your Student Loan if it is not already shown.
-Please ensure you have returned your Declaration to Student Finance if this is the first semester of your loan year.
+Please ensure you have returned your Declaration to Student Finance if you have submitted a hardcopy application for a Student Loan.

 Students who have applied for a postgraduate loan need to register and pay by one-off or monthly payments.
 This is because the loan is paid to the student and not to the learning provider.
 Loans are only paid to the student after registration has been confirmed.